Baked Italian Chicken Thighs

 Ingredients

 - Chicken thighs – This recipe works best with bone-in and skin-on chicken thighs.
 The cooking time has been calculated for this cut of chicken.
-Boneless skinless chicken thighs thighs can be used but the cooking time would reduce significantly.
-I highly recommend using bone-in and skin-on chicken thighs which will be much juicer and tastier.
+Boneless, skinless chicken thighs can be used, but the cooking time would be reduced significantly.
+I highly recommend using bone-in and skin-on chicken thighs, which will be much juicier and tastier.

 - Garlic – Fresh garlic has the best flavor.
 Just peel and mince the garlic cloves using a fine grater.
 Or crush with the back of the knife and chop finely.